MaxSikorski/mind-of-max-journal-blog/posts/future-of-robotics.md

 # The Future of Robotics: Home Labs and DIY in the Next Decade

-The next ten years will fundamentally transform what's possible in your garage, basement, or spare bedroom. **Home robotics** is no longer a niche hobby—it's becoming a legitimate pathway to innovation, entrepreneurship, and personal manufacturing capability.
+The next five years will fundamentally transform what's possible in your garage, basement, or spare bedroom. **Home robotics** is no longer a niche hobby—it's becoming a legitimate pathway to innovation, entrepreneurship, and personal manufacturing capability.

 ## The Democratization of Motion Control